Necropolitics: Further developments

-Khaled Al-Kassimi, author of International Law, Necropolitics, and Arab Lives', has recently expanded the theoretical framework of necropolitics by engaging in an epistemic inquiry deconstructing the philosophical and theological reasons as to why Western modernity necessitates deploying "necropower" for onto-epistemic coherence.
+Khaled Al-Kassimi, the author of International Law, Necropolitics, and Arab Lives, recently expanded the theoretical framework of necropolitics by engaging in an epistemic inquiry to deconstruct the philosophical and theological reasons as to why Western modernity necessitates deploying "necropower" for onto-epistemic coherence.
 In doing so, Al-Kassimi mentions that while racism is a material explanation to the exercise of necropolitics, it is the epistemic schism between both "spiritual Arabia" and "secular Europe" that demands the latter to "ban" the former from the juridical order and render them the "living-dead".

-By navigating Latin-European scholastics in the 15th century, including the positivist juridical turn during and after the Enlightenment period emphasizing Reason over Revelation, Al-Kassimi concludes that, "Arab epistemology emphasiz[ing] the spiritual rather than simply the material" requires "secular" Western modernity to demand the elevation of Arab subjects to the exception and rendering them through technologies of racism and essentialist narratives as "bare-life", "Muselmann", or the "living-dead"; that is, objects of sovereign necropower.
+By navigating Latin-European scholastics in the 15th century, including the positivist juridical turn during and after the Enlightenment period, Al-Kassimi concludes that "Arab epistemology emphasiz[ing] the spiritual rather than simply the material" requires "secular" Western modernity to demand the elevation of Arab subjects to the exception and rendering them through technologies of racism and essentialist narratives as "bare-life", "Muselmann", or the "living-dead"; that is, objects of sovereign necropower.